-Cholesterol can deposit around the eyes to form fatty, yellowish lumps.
-Though they are usually harmless, these deposits sometimes signal a serious underlying condition.
+Cholesterol can deposit around the eyes to form fatty, yellowish bumps on or near the eyelid known as xanthelasma.
+While usually harmless, these deposits sometimes signal a serious underlying condition.

 A xanthelasma may have no cause.
 However, it can sometimes indicate high cholesterol, hypothyroidism, or a liver condition.